cawthron/CawthronColours/README.md

 Inspiration for package implementation came from the the [`Manu`](https://github.com/G-Thomson/Manu) colour palette package.
-All palettes except `viridis` were designed by XXX.
+All palettes except `viridis` and `lawa` were designed by Jacqui Stuart.

 ## Installation